shat700/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
 In this scikit-learn pipeline a workspace and a curated environment were initialized followed by configuring the training run by creating a HyperDriveConfig and AutoMLConfig for comparison.
 Finally the run was submitted and the best model was saved and registered.
 The dataset is tabular which is imported from a URL in the training script.
-The data is one hot encoded
+The data is one hot encoded and split into train and test sets.
+Further the hyperparameters such as C value and maximum number of iterations are set.
+Accuracy is chosen as the primary metric and logistic regression is the algorithm applied to obtain the best run.
+Logistic Regression is a Machine Learning classification algorithm that is used to predict the probability of a categorical dependent variable.
+In logistic regression, the dependent variable (y) is a binary variable.

 **What are the benefits of the parameter sampler you chose?**

 **What are the benefits of the early stopping policy you chose?**